MicrosoftLearning/20486D-DevelopingASPNETMVCWebApplications/Instructions/20486D_MOD08_LAB_MANUAL.md

 	- Child: **_&lt;As many tickets as you like&gt;_**
 	- Senior: **_&lt;As many tickets as you like&gt;_**

-	>**Note:** Beside the changes in the boxes there are no other changes in the page since there no JavaScript code has been added to the web application yet.
+	>**Note:** Beside the changes in the boxes there are no other changes in the page since no JavaScript code has been added to the web application yet.

 7. On **Step 2 - Buy Tickets**, type the following: